 Parnacott is located 3 miles from Holsworthy on the Bude side.
 We are just a couple of miles from the Border with Cornwall at Tamarstone.

-Look at a map of the Westcountry and you will locate Holsworthy about 12 miles due east inland from Bude - on the North Cornish coast.
+Look at a map of the Westcountry and you will locate Holsworthy about 12 miles due east inland from the seaside resort of Bude on the North Cornish coast.